frap129/layman/README.md

 swlm is configured using the config file at `$HOME/.config/swlm/config.toml` using TOML.
 The `[swlm]` table configures options specific to the main swlm daemon, and any that should apply to all outputs and workspaces.
-Specific outputs and workspaces can be configured in their own sections by using `[output.VALUE]` or `[workspace.VALUE]` header, where `VALUE` is either the name of the output, or the number of the workspace being configured.
-Any options configured will override the values set in the `[swlm]` section for that output or workspace.
+Specific outputs and workspaces can be configured in their own tables by using `[output.VALUE]` or `[workspace.VALUE]` header, where `VALUE` is either the name of the output, or the number of the workspace being configured.
+Any options configured will override the values set in the `[swlm]` table for that output or workspace.
 Note, values configured for outputs will only apply to workspaces **created** on that output.
-For an example configuration, see the config.toml file in the root of this repo.
+For an example configuration, see the `config.toml` file in the root of this repo.

 ## Layout Managers